Dehumidification of grain storage silos

 Control moisture with dehumidification

 Conventionally, aeration is a common way to cool the grains in a silo and thereby reducing moisture migration and condensation potential near the top of the grain pile.
-In addition, the allowable storage time for the grain increases with reduction in grain temperature.
-But this type of aeration process is highly dependent on prevailing climatic conditions since ambient air from cool night and morning times with a relative humidity (RH) ≤ 85% is used.
+In addition, the allowable storage time for the grain increases with a reduction in grain temperature.
+But this type of aeration process is highly dependent on prevailing climatic conditions since ambient air from the cool night and morning times with relative humidity (RH) ≤ 85% is used.
 Thus, aeration during rainy seasons and in humid tropical areas is very difficult.

-By using a desiccant dehumidifier incorporating cooling coils, the relative humidity within the silo, the grain moisture content and the grain temperature can be controlled, ensuring that the grain is stored for longer periods with maintained quality, irrespective of the prevailing weather conditions.
+By using a desiccant dehumidifier incorporating cooling coils, the relative humidity within the silo, the grain moisture content, and the grain temperature can be controlled, ensuring that the grain is stored for longer periods with maintained quality, irrespective of the prevailing weather conditions.